 - Cloud computing helps in mitigating the costs, in terms of data storage, availability of the server space, etc. It does not affect the recruiting process.
 The process does not need any kind of computing as long there is clarity on the type of process (physical and virtual) to be carried out while recruitment.

-With the summarising of the discussion and a vote of thanks, the webinar - ‘Must-Have Tech Post Covid’ came to a successful end.
+With the summarising of the discussion on HR trends and a vote of thanks, the webinar - ‘Must-Have Tech Post Covid’ came to a successful end.